learn-co-curriculum/hs-oo-cash-register/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/colorful-cash-register.gif" alt="Cash Register" height="200" align="right" hspace="20">

-We've become masters of object-orientation, even stepped up to the plate and built a payment app, our very only e-cash register.
+We've become masters of object orientation, even stepped up to the plate and built a payment app, our very only e-cash register.
 Let's recap how we did it!

 ### The point of it all